Casula suburb profile

 Casula property market performance

-Casula’s property market has shown robust growth over the past 12 months, with house values increasing by 9.1%, bringing the median house price to approximately $1.26 million.
-The unit market remains stagnant, with no significant change in median value, reflecting limited activity in this sector.
+Casula's property market has shown robust growth over the past 12 months, particularly in the housing sector.
+The median house price has increased by 13.3%, reaching $1.26 million, indicating strong demand.
+However, the unit market remains stagnant, with no change in median value and minimal sales activity.

 | Houses | Units | |